We are living through a time of change: almost every day brings new stories of dramatic events.

 when everything is a priority, nothing is.

-So if we want to change this pattern, our first step has to be to get clearer on what matters most to us.
-And in a world where so much is changing so fast, this means getting clear on our long-term priorities.
+If we want to change this pattern, our first step has to be to get clearer on what matters most to us.
+And in a world where so much short term change is happening so fast, this means getting clear on our long-term priorities.
 These are our purpose and especially our values.
-(After all, our purpose is simply a way to bring our values to life.)

-Once we know our values there are then three ways that we can put them to use to address short-term issues better:
+Once we know our values there are three ways that we can use them to address short-term issues:

 This saves us wasted time.
 It jumps us over the snakes.

-2. If we decide that an issue is relevant to our values, then knowing those values helps us to define more quickly the outcome(s) we want to create instead: it shows us where the top of the ladder we want to climb is.
+. - If we decide that an issue is relevant to our values, then knowing those values helps us to define more quickly the outcome(s) we want instead: it shows us where the top of the ladder we want to climb is.

-3. And the more clearly we know our values (and the more we live in line with them) then the more energy and inspiration we will then have to climb to the tops of our ladders, faster.
+. - And the more clearly we know our values (and the more we live in line with them) the more energy and inspiration we will have to climb to the tops of those ladders, faster.

 By knowing our values, and living in line with them, we can avoid the snakes, focus where we place our ladders, and climb to the tops of those ladders faster.
 This keeps us focused and it makes us feel alive.

 Do you know your values?
 How much of your time do you spend applying them in your life?
-How much of your time do you spend being distracted from what matters most to you?
+What percentage of your days do you spend distracted from what matters most to you?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.